partylikeits1983/PDF-translation/README.md

 ## _Current Features_

-- extract text from a PDF and translate that text
+- extract text from a multipage PDF and translate that text

 ### _Planned Features_